engineyard/ey-docs/pages/cloud_faq.md

 <a href=#FAQ32> <h2 id="FAQ32"> What are the login credentials for the AWS account associated with my Engine Yard account? </h2></a>

 For security reasons, Engine Yard does not provide the AWS login credentials associated with your instances.
-The Engine Yard-provided AWS account is exclusively used by Engine Yard to host your applications on Engine Yard Cloud.
+This AWS account is exclusively used by Engine Yard to host your applications on Engine Yard Cloud.